ssonkiya/ssonkiya.github.io/_posts/2016-09-22-Nytimes-and-Trump.md

 ![center](http://robinsones.github.io/images/Trump_media_tweet.png)

 But so far this discussion of the media and Trump has mostly been anecdotal.
 I was interested in quantitatively examining how the media has covered Trump since the start of his campaign until now.
-For my initial exploration, I focused on extracting the topics of the NYTimes' articles covering Trump.
+For my initial exploration, I focused on extracting the topics of the New York Times' articles covering Trump.
 You can find all of my code and my presentation to Metis on [my github repo](https://github.com/robinsones/NYTimes-and-Trump).

 ## Creating the dataset

-The NYtimes has a pretty [user-friendly API](https://developer.nytimes.com).
+The Times has a pretty [user-friendly API](https://developer.nytimes.com).
 You simply need to request an API key and then you can get started gathering articles.
-I collected all the articles about Donald Trump between the start of his campaign (June 16, 2015) until now, but I then faced the main limitation of the NYTimes API: it doesn’t return the full-text of the articles.
+I collected all the articles about Donald Trump between the start of his campaign (June 16, 2015) until now, but I then faced the main limitation of the Times API: it doesn’t return the full-text of the articles.
 For this, I turned to the [newspaper package for Python](https://github.com/codelucas/newspaper).
 The newspaper package takes a url and then returns information about the article, including the authors and full text.
 The package also includes some natural language processing and can give you a summary and keywords list for each article.

 I also had to limit my articles to those that were primarily about Trump.
 Because the API returned any article that simply had “Donald Trump” in it, I had a lot of irrelevant articles that were not actually about Trump and would have biased the analysis.
 I used the previously mentioned keywords function in the newspaper package to find the keywords for every article, selecting only those articles that had “Donald” or “Trump” as a keyword.
 My final dataset for analysis was about 2,200 full-text news articles primarily on Trump.